fuzzylogicxx/fuzzylogic/posts/do-i-need-to-care-about-ie-11.md

 ---
 Microsoft are sunsetting IE 11 for xyz.

 Great—IE is on the way out.
-This is good news for reasons A, B and C. More people are likely to have a richer experience.
+This is good news.
+Less people will use it, instead upgrading to a newer browser and benefitting from a richer experience.

 However it doesn’t change the fact that people now and for a few years into the future may still want to access my site on IE 11.
 They’ll do this for reasons I can’t anticipate.